justiniver/cs3200-FinanceBros-myf/README.md

 * Start the Flask development server:
   `flask run`
-* Start the Streamlit application to use the financial consultation chatbot:
+* Start the Streamlit application
-  `streamlit run 97_reg_chatbot.py`
 * Access the application by navigating to `http://127.0.0.1:8501/` in your web browser.

 ## Help